pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ```

 - We will come back to the various words and symbols used
-- For now, just remember we're writing code inside the curly brackets of `setup()` so that it will run _once_ at the beginning of our program
+- For now, just remember we're writing code inside the curly brackets of `setup()` and this means it will run _once_ at the beginning of our program

 ---

 ## Getting to the `point()`

+- Follow along in the version of the template project you downloaded earlier, editing the `setup()` function inside `script.js`
 - Let's use the `point()` function to tell p5 to draw a single pixel in a specific location
 - Here's some code to draw a pixel at (5,2) in a tiny little canvas!